davidpham87/neanderthal-intro-wshop/docs/presentation.md

 Normal operator on a inner producte space is called *normal* if it commutes with its adjoint.
 If $T\in \mathcal{L}(V)$ is normal if $TT^* = T^*T$.

+# Matrices

+- But why is all of this useful for understanding matrices?!
+- The space of linear maps and the space matrices are bijective, that is we can represent every linear map as a matrice and inversely.
+- The space of matrices are vector spaces.

 ## Least Square

 Small trick: Neanderthal API and Machine Learning/Statistic notations do not coincide.
 In the latter, the design matrix and regression parameters are denoted with $X$ and $\beta$.
 In contrast Neanderthal uses $A$ and $x$.

+# Main takeaway

+- Linear algebra is the study of linear relationships (addition and scaling).
+- The space of linear maps and the space matrices are bijective.
+- Adding and substracting matrices and vector are $O(n)$ operations.
+- Multiplying a vector with a matrix is a $O(n^2)$.
+- Multiplying matrices (composing linear maps) is $O(n^3)$.
+- There are shortcuts if you can impose restriction on the matrices.

 # Plan